ShruthiHiremath/ShruthiHiremath.github.io/_pages/cv.md

   * I developed data-driven technologies for wearable and nearable based application scenarios to build deployable human activity recognition sys- tems, with a focus on providing health monitoring.
-  * Work has led to several publications,
+  * Work has led to several publications, and acquiring grants.
   * Supervisor: Dr. Thomas Ploetz

 * Fall 2015: Research Assistant